 Steirn is quoted as saying that anything that was the property of the first lady or her entourage was not searched or scanned in any way at Zimbabwe’s international airport.

 Christopher Mutsvangwa, special advisor to Zimbabwe’s new president, Emmerson Mnangagwa, is quoted as saying that the authorities would seek answers from all parties, including former first lady Grace Mugabe about their knowledge of the illegal export of prohibited items from Zimbabwe.

 Grace Mugabe has so far not responded to the allegations of ivory smuggling.

 Robert Mugabe was ousted from power last November by the military.
-Mugabe’s departure was greeted with ecstasy across the country and many neighboring countries in the southern African region welcomed the end of Mugabe’s 37 year rule.
+Mugabe’s departure was greeted with ecstasy across the country and many neighbouring countries in the southern African region welcomed the end of Mugabe’s 37 year rule.